natebarksdale/natebarksdale.github.io/src/content/blog/2023-08-29-8-things-you-may-not-know-about-henry-viii.md

 slug: 8-things-you-may-not-know-about-henry-viii
 featured: false
 draft: false
-description: Dive into the lesser-known facets of Henry VIII, from his fierce defense of faith to his tumultuous marital dramas.
+description: Defender of the faith?
+Yes.
+Of his wives?
+Not so much.
 emoji: 👑
 tags:
   - 🇭 History.com